The way we shop has changed forever. In 2019, Amazon Surpassed Walmart as the world’s largest retailer. But this is harder than it sounds:

 Enter Amazon SEO.

-However, just like Google, Amazon ranks products based on how well they meet users’ needs.
-Knowing what these parameters are and how to take advantage of them are crucial to a successful e-commerce business.
+But just like Google, Amazon ranks products based on how well they meet users’ needs.
+The trick is to understand the ranking factors Amazon examines to determine rankings.

 In this article, we’ll explore these parameters.
 We’ll also look at five strategies you can use to improve your search results.
 But first, let’s look at what Amazon SEO is all about.